2015 Building Code Proposals

 Guard Rail Deflection

-Among the 2015 building code proposals, there is a suggestions to
+Among the 2015 building code proposals, there is a suggestion to

 reduce the amount of post deflection in a railing from 3" maximum to